 Applying to York

-Visiting Elders Program: Elders and Traditional Teachers share Indigenous knowledge and teachings.
-Seize the chance to learn about traditions and enhance your spiritual growth and identity.
+- Elder-on-Campus Program.
+Elders and Traditional Counsellors share Indigenous knowledge, teachings and wisdom.
+Seize the chance to learn about ceremony and Indigenous pedagogies, and enhance your spiritual growth and identity.
 Sessions include sharing circles and one-on-one counselling.

-Aboriginal Peer Mentoring Program: Whether you want to talk about your studies, student or campus life, your mentor, an upper-year Aboriginal student, can offer you support throughout your transition to university study.
-Meet with mentors one-on-one or in group settings.
-Laptop Lending Program: To ensure that Aboriginal students have access to computers and high-speed Internet, our Laptop Lending Program enables students to sign out laptops for brief periods of time.
+- Laptop Lending Program.
+To ensure that CISS members have access to computers and high-speed Internet, our Laptop Lending Program enables students to sign out laptops for brief periods of time.

 Indigenous Council at York

 Indigenous Council at York — made up of students, faculty and staff from the University and from broader Indigenous communities and agencies in the GTA — oversees the educational requirements and provision of services that meet the various needs of Indigenous learners on campus.